 – Eye Muscle Resection

-Other common procedures include repair of ptosis (droopy eyelids), ectropion eyelids (turned outward), entropion eyelids (turned inward), and blocked tear ducts.
+Common procedures include repair of blepharoplasty (eye lift), ptosis (droopy eyelids), and ectropion eyelids (turned outward) or entropion eyelids (turned inward).

 Our experienced and knowledgeable doctors, Dr. Clark and Dr. Blodgett, are here to help you with all your oculoplastic and eyelid surgery needs.

 Blepharoplasty is commonly referred to as an eye-lift.
 Your eyelid skin is very thin and tends to stretch over time.
 Sometimes it stretches too much, causing excess eyelid skin.
 When this happens to the upper eyelid, it can limit your side vision.
 When lower eyelid skin stretches, you may have what some people call “bags” under the eyes.

 During a blepharoplasty, our ophthalmologists will remove excess skin from the upper or lower lid, which is often accentuated with age.
 At the same time, our surgeons may also remove extra fatty tissue near the eyelid or tighten muscles and tissue.
 This surgery helps make the area around the eye and lid look more clearly defined.
 It also makes eyes appear less tired and more alert.